CONCEPT OF HYBRIDIZATION

 STEP # 1 – FORMATION OF EXCITED STATE.

-In the atom – that undergoes hybridization – electron/s from the lower energy valence orbitals/sub shells get promoted to higher energy vacant valence sub shells i.e they get excited to a higher energy state.
+In the atom – that undergoes hybridization – electron/s from the lower energy valence orbitals/sub shells get promoted to higher energy vacant valence subshells i.e they get excited to a higher energy state.

-Energy is released when extra bonds are formed i.e formation of extra bonds is an energetically favored process.The electrons in the lower energy valence sub shell , get excited by absorbing energy.This excitation is favored on account of the fact that more bonds can be formed , thus lowering the energy of the system.
-The energy absorbed to excite the ground state electrons to higher energy level, is compensated by the energy that is released during bond formation.
-Note that theoretically these steps happen one after other.However , in reality it is a combined process.
+Energy is released when extra bonds are formed i.e formation of extra bonds is an energetically favored process.
+The electrons in the lower energy valence subshell, get excited by absorbing energy.
+This excitation is favored on account of the fact that more bonds can be formed, thus lowering the energy of the system.
+The energy absorbed to excite the ground state electrons to a higher energy level is compensated by the energy that is released during bond formation.
+Note that theoretically, these steps happen one after another.
+However, in reality, it is a combined process.

-C (6) 1s2 2s2 2p2.
+C (6) 1s2 2s2 2p2

-Now carbon atom has four unpaired electrons , which can form four bonds.These four valence electrons have different energies.
-In reality , however, all the four bonds have similar energies.
-This can be explained by the next step in hybridization process.
+Now carbon atom has four unpaired electrons, which can form four bonds.
+These four valence electrons have different energies.
+In reality, however, all four bonds have similar energies.
+This can be explained by the next step in the hybridization process.

 STEP # 2 – MIXING AND RECASTING OF ATOMIC ORBITALS.